Skip to main content

 What Is an Agent?

-In Clawker, an agent is a named container instance running Claude Code.
+In Clawker, an agent is a named container instance running a coding-agent harness.
 Each agent gets its own isolated environment with its own filesystem, network, and credentials.
 You can run multiple agents per project (e.g., --agent dev, --agent review) and they operate independently.

 What Clawker Does

-• Default-on firewall — Blocks outbound traffic except allowlisted domains (Anthropic APIs, package registries).
+• Default-on firewall — Blocks outbound traffic except allowlisted domains: the selected harness’s minimal egress floor (e.g. Anthropic APIs for the claude harness, OpenAI endpoints for codex) plus the domains you allow.
 Your agent can’t phone home to unexpected endpoints.

 • Seamless credential forwarding — SSH agent, GPG agent, and Git HTTPS credentials forwarded from your host.
 No manual key copying.

-• Isolated agent environments — Each Claude Code agent runs in its own Docker container with configurable security controls
+• Isolated agent environments — Each agent runs in its own Docker container with configurable security controls

 • Bind or snapshot workspaces — Mount your repo for live editing, or copy it for pure isolation